Frequently Asked Questions

 How can I get a copy of my medical records?

 Please call our office or use our Contact Us* form to request a copy of your medical chart for your personal use.
-After confirming your identity, we will post copies of your medical records on our secure Patient Portal.
-You may also pick up a copy at our office.
 If you would like a copy of your complete medical chart shipped to you, we require payment of a $25 fee prior to their release.
-We use UPS service with tracking so we cannot ship to a PO box.
+We use UPS service with tracking and signature confirmation so we cannot ship to a PO box.

 If you would like us to send a copy of your medical records to another physician’s office, please download and complete the medical record request form on our Patient Forms web page.
 Once we receive your signed request we will fax your records to your physician’s office.